Gianluigi Donnarumma: 2021–present: Euro 2020 triumph and Euro 2024

 On 10 October 2021, he captained his national team for the first time in a 2–1 win against Belgium during the Nations League Finals third place play-off, which made him the youngest Azzurri captain since Gianni Rivera in 1965.

 Donnarumma was named captain of the Italy squad for UEFA Euro 2024 in May 2024.
 In Italy's final group match on 24 June, a 1–1 draw against Croatia, he saved a penalty from goalscorer Luka Modrić; the result saw Italy advance to the knock-out stages in second place in their group, behind Spain.
 Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.
+In the 2026 FIFA World Cup qualification, Italy lost 4–1 on penalties to Bosnia and Herzegovina after a 1–1 draw in the play-off final, failing to reach the World Cup for the third consecutive time.

 Style of play

 Long considered one of Italy's most exciting prospects, and one of the most promising young footballers of his generation, Donnarumma is widely regarded as the successor to Gianluigi Buffon.
 Buffon himself has in turn praised his physical strength and technical abilities, mental composure and decision making.
 Predicting an "extraordinary career" in his future, he commended Donnarumma's maturity and ability to cope with the pressures of being a goalkeeper at such a young age.
 Another of Italy's World Cup-winning goalkeepers, Dino Zoff, similarly said Donnarumma seems "predestined to become a great goalkeeper," adding that "it all depends completely on him."
 Former Milan and Italy goalkeeper Giovanni Galli also described Donnarumma as a potentially world-class goalkeeper, applauding him for his discipline, intelligence, concentration, and professionalism, despite his young age.

 "He has great talent and I think he can do more than I did with Milan's colours, because he is very young ...
 Gigio has already demonstrated his value, and I think he's going to develop even more."